System Design Space

 Accessibility shapes component structure

-Validation, dirty state, autosave, optimistic submit, undo, and recovery after refresh need their own architecture rather than a pile of controlled inputs.
+Form validation, dirty flags, autosave, optimistic submit, undo, and recovery after refresh need their own architecture rather than a pile of controlled inputs.

-Long strings, plural rules, locale-aware formatting, RTL support, and different currency/date conventions should be considered at the level of tokens and layout contracts.
+Long strings, plural rules, locale-aware formatting, RTL support, and different currency or date conventions need to be considered at the level of design tokens and layout contracts.

 RBAC and ABAC do more than hide buttons.
-They change empty states, explainability, route guards, and how loading and error UX is designed for limited roles.
+They change empty states, denial explanations, route guards, loading states, and error states for users with limited permissions.

 Form and feedback architecture

-Client-side checks provide fast feedback, server-side checks provide business truth.
-Problems begin when UI tries to replace backend decisions or delegates every simple rule to the network.
+Client-side validation provides fast feedback; server-side validation protects business truth.
+Problems begin when the UI tries to replace server decisions or sends every simple check over the network.

 Autosave needs an explicit lifecycle model

-The product must know when a draft is local, when it is persisted, how sync status is shown, and what happens during conflicts across tabs or devices.
+The product must know when a draft is still local, when it has been saved, how sync status is shown, and what happens during conflicts across tabs or devices.

-Errors should be attached to the point of decision
+Errors should stay close to the decision point

 A global toast rarely helps on a large form.
 Form architecture should support field-level, section-level, and submit-level feedback without duplicating logic.

-Dialog, select, tooltip, combobox, tabs, and toast behavior should not be reimplemented in each domain.
-Base components need keyboard and screen-reader behavior by default.
+Dialog, select, tooltip, combobox, tabs, and toast behavior should not be reimplemented in every domain.
+Base primitives need keyboard and screen-reader behavior by default.

 Readiness signals